Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Multi-modal Knowledge Transfer

 where $\mathbf{x}$ is an image input, $\mathbf{o}_{cls}$ is the global features generated by the student model (\ie, our vision backbone), and $\mathbf{o}_{dist}$ denotes the output of CLIP image encoder.
 The reason for distillation on the global features instead of the local is twofold.
-First, both $\mathbf{o}_{cls}$ and the output of CLIP image encoder are corresponding to the CLS token.
-Moreover, the local features $\mathbf{o}_{patch}$ corresponding to different input patches are expected to be discriminative instead of identical, facilitating the recognition of multiple objects.
+First, both $\mathbf{o}_{cls}$ and the output of CLIP image encoder are corresponded to the CLS token.
+Moreover, the local features $\mathbf{o}_{patch}$ corresponding to different input patches are expected to be discriminative instead of identical in order to facilitate the recognition of multiple objects.